DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### Notify DfE a participant has resumed training

 A participant can choose to resume their ECF-based training at any time if they had previously deferred.

-Notify DfE a participant has resumed training by using the endpoint:
+Providers must notify DfE of this via the API.

 ```
  /api/v{n}/participants/ecf/{id}/resume
 ```

 An example request body is listed below.

-Successful requests will return a response body including updates.
+Successful requests will return a response body including updates to the `training_status` attribute.

 For more detailed information see the specifications for this [notify DfE that an ECF participant has resumed training endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-resume-put).